 The curtain airbag system consists of an airbag in the roof frame on each side.
 This can be identified by the word SRS AIRBAG on the roof pillars.

-The curtain airbag system is triggered in the event of an accident of a certain severity in the depicted area.
-The ignition must be on.
+The curtain airbag system is triggered in the event of an accident of a certain severity.
+The ignition needs to be switched on.